oliyh/cljs-webapp-from-scratch/README.md

  [[reagent "1.1.1"]]
 ```

-Restart the shadow-cljs server you started with `npx shadow-cljs server` and the shadow-cljs compiler with ``
+> Do we need to restart anything or will it work like magic?
+Test this

-We can now write a reagent component:
+We can now write our first reagent component.
+It takes the form of a simple Clojure function

-> talk about hiccup syntax
+that returns a Clojure data structure representing HTML known as [Hiccup](https://github.com/weavejester/hiccup)
+after the library that popularised the format.
+It is much more concise than HTML and plays much more
+nicely with a structural code editor (e.g. paredit in emacs).

 ```
 (defn- hello-world []
   [:ul
    [:li "Hello"]
-   [:li "World!"]])
+   [:li {:style {:color "red"}} "World!"]])
 ```

-And then mount this component into the DOM:
+And then mount this component into the DOM by changing the `start` function to look like this:
 ```
 (defn ^:dev/after-load start []
   (rd/render [hello-world] (js/document.getElementById "app")))
 ```

+You will now

 ### Evaluation of reagent